What is an Integrated Washing Machine?

 Integrated washing machines are generally more expensive than freestanding washing machines with similar functions and specifications.
 Manufacturing costs are higher and you can also expect to pay more for installation, which is more complicated than for a freestanding model.

-There are 4 main reasons integrated washing machines can cost more:
+There are four main reasons integrated washing machines can cost more:

 If your budget is tight, a cheaper freestanding model will likely give you more in terms of capacity, features and spin speeds.
 But there are some very reasonably priced models available, including a selection of integrated washing machines for under £400.